 CP: We can debate issues without degrading each other’s character.

-CP: And win or lose, in Utah, we together.
+CP: And win lose, in Utah, we work together.

-SC: So let’s show the country that there’s a better way.
+SC: So let’s show the that there’s a better way.

 CP: My name is Chris Peterson.